Lightstreamer/Lightstreamer-example-RSS-adapter-java/README.md

-# Lightstreamer - RSS News Demo - Java SE Adapter #
+# Lightstreamer - RSS News Demo - Java Adapter #

 This project shows the RSS Demo Data and Metadata Adapters and how they can be plugged into Lightstreamer Server and used to feed the [Lightstreamer - RSS News Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RSS-client-javascript) front-end.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.
 The [Lightstreamer - RSS News Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-RSS-client-javascript) is a simple news aggregator application based on Lightstreamer.